June 22, 2024

 Other parts of the Tadhkira are out there.
 Part 14 is prized for its selection of Ibn Daniyal's poems and has been published.
 Chester Beatty MS 3861 contains it, together with parts 24–26, and hipsters know where to find the microfilm.
 I found one unnumbered part at the National Library of Iran without trying.
 Karabulut shows parts of it in Cairo and Istanbul, Brockelmann has them at the Bodleian, the Escurial, the British Library, the Forschungsbibliothek Gotha, some God-forsaken "Ind.
 Off." and at this point my impatience has summated.

 I don't know if manuscript research seems fun or glamorous but it's not.
 You spend most of your time looking at screens.
 There is no limit to the amount of time I could lose to the search if it became my project, and so I am going public with this rant of a plea, or "crowd sourcing" it, if you will.
 If you or someone you know is sitting on part 23 of al-Safadi's Tadhkira, please reveal it.
 I don't need to be the one who locates it, but I do need to edit and translate Risalat al-Nayyirayn.
-I know how entitled this sounds, and guess what?
-Ibn al-Maghribi and I are way past that.
+I know how entitled this sounds, but Ibn al-Maghribi and I are way past that.
 Send the manuscript to my work email, or writing dot gathering dot field at gmail dot com, and doubly you will be on the right side of literary history, helping out two mujun poets at the same time.

 June 7, 2024